nics-tw/guide/_components/checkable/index.md

 {% include example.html
   content=html
   i18n_selector='[for=v-healthid-input],[for=v-moica-input],[for=v-phone-input],[i18n-method],[i18n-tw-fido],[i18n-description]'
-  i18n="en-US:Health card ID,Digital Certificate,Cell phone,Authentication method,TW FidO authentication,A natural person certificate can be used as an online ID to verify the identities of both parties during data exchange.
+  i18n="en-US:NHI Card,Digital Certificate,Cell phone,Authentication method,TW FidO authentication,A natural person certificate can be used as an online ID to verify the identities of both parties during data exchange.
 The 'certificate' includes a 'digital signature' and a 'public key.'"
 %}

 #### CSS